Bar, Ukraine: History

 In 1672, Bar was captured by the Ottoman Empire and became a seat of the sanjak in Podolia Eyalet with nahiyas of Bar, Dırajna, Zinkuv and Popovçi.
 On November 12, 1674, the town and the fortress were liberated by John III of Poland after a four-day siege.
 However, the Ottomans would then recapture the city in 1675 and hold it until 1686, with nominal control through 1699.

 On February 29, 1768, the Bar Confederation, an alliance of Polish nobles, was founded by Adam Krasiński, Bishop of Kamenets, Karol Stanisław Radziwiłł, Casimir Pulaski, Moritz Benyowszki and Michał Krasiński within the Bar fortress.
 After the Second Partition of Poland, the town was ceded to the Russian Empire and made part of the Podolia Governorate.

-After 1922, Bar became part of Ukrainian Soviet Socialist Republic within the USSR.
+After 1922, Bar became part of Ukrainian Soviet Socialist Republic within the Soviet Union.
 In 1991, following the fall of the Soviet Union, the town became part of the independent Ukraine.

 The town had a historical Jewish population, with 3,869 Jews within the city in 1939.
 On July 16, 1941, during World War II, Nazi Germany occupied the town and established ghettos, killing many of Bar's Jewish residents.
 In 1999, there was an estimated Jewish population of 199.

 Bar currently has two large memorials situated within the city center, which are dedicated to those killed during WWII.